JuliaDocs/CodeEvaluation.jl/README.md

 > This package is in active development, and not yet registered.

 A small utility package to emulate executing Julia code in a clean `Main` module.

-The package uses [IOCapture.jl](https://github.com/JuliaDocs/IOCapture.jl) to perform output capture of the evaluated code.
+Underneath, it uses [IOCapture.jl](https://github.com/JuliaDocs/IOCapture.jl) to perform output capture of the evaluated code.

 > [!WARNING]
-> The code evaluation is not thread-safe.
+> The code evaluation is not thread/async-safe.
-> This is because for each evaluation, the code has to change the Julia processe's working directory with `cd`.
+> For each evaluation, the code has to change the Julia process' working directory with `cd`.
-> This global change will also affect any code running in parallel in other tasks or threads.
+> This also affects any code running in parallel in other tasks or threads.